 The Committee is charged with the responsibility of monitoring the effectiveness of drug treatment courts and the availability of funding for them.
-According to the State Court Administrative Office (SCAO), there were 134 operational drug courts in the State of Michigan in Fiscal Year 2020.
+According to the State Court Administrative Office (SCAO), There are currently 84 drug treatment courts in Michigan, consisting of 32 adult drug courts, 23 DWI courts, 15 juvenile drug courts, 11 family dependency courts, and 3 tribal healing-to-wellness courts.
+Michigan's drug treatment courts operate in 40 counties; however, the three tribal drug courts have special jurisdictions.
 The amount of state and federal funds available to those courts was discussed and current funding sources were identified.